sanjay-raghu/sentiment-analysis-using-LSTM-keras/README.md

 sentiment analysis and data categorization.
 Contributors were asked if the tweet was relevant, which candidate was mentioned, what subject was mentioned, and then what the sentiment was for a given tweet.
 We've removed the non-relevant messages from the uploaded dataset.

+## **Details about model**

+ - model contains 3 layers (Embedding, LSTM, Dense with softmax).
+ - Upsampling is used to balance the data of minority class.
+ - Loss fuction with different class weight in keras to further reduce class imbalance.

+## To Do
+- Add requirement.txt
+- Add bash script to install required packages